Summary of Corporate Governance

 - The system should be primarily focused on sharing value with stakeholders and enhancing management's awareness of the interests of shareholders.

-- The system should maintain sufficient compensation levels and content to act as incentives to secure high-quality management personnel.
+- The system should maintain sufficient compensation levels and content to act as incentives to secure high-quality global management personnel.

 Officer Compensation System